srikanth2102/Tableau_Projects/README.md

 # Tableau_Projects
-In this Repository you will be abe=le to find Data Visualizations projects along with their datasets.
+In this Repository you will be able to find Data Visualizations projects along with their datasets.

 ## Covid-19 Data Visualization
 ### Sample Viz